Mass Hierarchy of Z(2) Monopoles: Branching Rules

-Finally the remaining state is yet another singlet: $\ket{0}''=\ket{0\ 0\ -2}$.
-All ten states are accounted for, thus the branching rule for the index $4$ embedding is completed and we summarize it by writing This and all other branching rules are collected in Table \ref{branchings}.
+At last the remaining state is a second singlet: $\ket{0,0}''=\ket{0\ 0\ -2}$.
+Primes and double primes are appended to distinguish degenerate states.
+All ten states are now accounted for so the branching rule for the index $4$ embedding is completed and we summarize it as

+This and all other branching rules are collected in Table \ref{branchings}.
+These results will be necessary for describing how the vacuum state transforms under $su(2)$ embeddings.